sara-nl/spiderdocs/source/Pages/couchdb_rest_api.rst

      * get all documents in a specific view
      * get document in a specific view in descending by key order
      * get the view/reduce output
+     * find a document based on a value and return the whole document
+     * find a document based on a value and return the required fields

 First of all, create and configure the `.netrc` file which contains login and initialization information used by the auto-login process.
 In your working environment, create a `.netrc` file for connecting to your database (in this example the database is myawesomedb).